 When Allah tells Moses and Aaron again to go to Pharaoh (v.
 44), they respond that they’re afraid “lest he hasten with insolence against us, or lest he transgress all bounds” (v.
 46).
-Allah responds that they should not be afraid, for he is with them, and sees and hears everything – recalling the message of consolation he gave to Muhammad in vv.
+Allah responds that they should not be afraid, for he is with them, and sees and hears everything — recalling the message of consolation he gave to Muhammad in vv.
 5-7.
 So Moses and Aaron do their duty, telling Pharaoh that Allah is the only God and has “made for you the earth like a carpet spread out” (v.
 53), and that punishment awaits the disbelievers (v.
 48).
 But Pharoah rejects their message (v.
 56) and says he can match their miracles (v.
 58).
 When his magicians, however, profess their faith in Allah (v.
-70), Pharaoh threatens them in language that eerily foreshadows Allah’s own recommended punishment (revealed later) for those who make war against Allah and Muhammad (5:33): he tells them he’ll crucify them, or amputate a hand and a foot on opposite sides (v.
+70), Pharaoh threatens them in language that eerily foreshadows Allah’s own recommended punishment (revealed chronologically later, according to the tradition ordering of the suras by date) for those who make war against Allah and Muhammad (5:33): he tells them he’ll crucify them, or amputate a hand and a foot on opposite sides (v.
 71).
-Evidently the punishments are fine – the only problem is the person administering them, and for what reason.
+Evidently the punishments are fine — the only problem is the person administering them, and for what reason.